-The Turnaround of Purim – (based largely on ideas from Rav Berkowitz)
+The Turnaround of Purim – The Messianic Perspective (based largely on ideas from Rav Berkowitz)

 Purim is both the final holiday of the year (since it is celebrated in the twelfth of the twelve months of the Jewish year) as well as an experience of the final stage of all of history — the time of the Mashiach (Messiah) and Olam Haba (the world to come).
 King David describes this end of the galut (exile) in Shir HaMa’alos (Ps.
 126) — “az y’malei s’chok pinu” — “our mouths will be filled (at that special end of days time) with s’chok”.